ASU-EGR314-2025-S-302/EGR314-2025-S-302/docs/Block Diagram.md

 |---------|------------------|---------------|-----------|-----------|---------|
 | 1       | messagetypefour  | char          | 4         | 4         | 4       |
 | 2       | stopgame         | char          | 0         | 1         | 1       |

+For designing the message structure, we decided to keep the messages simple as to not create unknown communication errors.
+Most of the communication was turned into 0s and 1s and the more complex math was kept self contained within each subsystem, with the 1s and 0s triggering the process that causes the complex math within a system (for example, instead of the actuator sending a specific pressure value, it will send a 1 to the OLED, which will generate a random number to be the next value).
+The communication difficulties with previous iterations using more complex variables caused us to move simplify it for more effective communication.

+# Top 5 Biggest Software Changes

+### 1. Payload Values

+Originally, we were going to send over a float that would represent the pressure values being sent over.
+This became strange, floats were hard to send over serial, even with the struct function.
+Because of this, we switched over to sending multiple characters but using 0s to pad out the bytes.
+As our team changed, so did our design and software and it was changed to simple 1 byte 0s and 1s.

+### 2. Message Types

+There were originally an abundance of message types that would've been sent across the system, many of which did not make it into the final design.
+There were error messages, status messages, pressure messages, actuator state messages, and so on.
+As we learned more about board communication, we saw that many of these messages weren't necessary for system functionality.
+It was then turned into 4 messages to remove the clutter from the message cache to only send data relevant for each system.

+### 3. Shane Start